Yikemlone/Sham-bot/README.md

 This is the template file I have added, if you change all the values on the right, it should work they way you want it too.

-*Make sure you give to JavaScript file name something meaningful to command*
+*Make sure you give the JavaScript file name something meaningful to the command.*